 I have to point out that I am a complete workaholic and I’m not very good at relaxing so although I do recommend having time to yourself, I am bit of a hypocrite and struggle to switch off.
 Although I need to take my own advice and do it more!
 Last year I found that I was working everyday of the week, so this year I have decided to have at least one ‘planned’ night off but work more efficiently (and for longer) on the other days to make up for it.
 As much as blogging is a good escape, you are still ‘working’ and it’s not entirely relaxing..sometimes you just need time to completely switch off and watch Netflix.
 I have started leaving Tuesdays free as much as possible and I have found that this works well, despite having to work harder to make up for it I find that it is so worth it and I am always excited to have a chilled out evening.

 I know it’s hard and people certainly underestimate how long blogging/YouTube actually takes, it’s a lot of work!
 I’m certainly not perfect at managing everything and I have days where I feel so overwhelmed but I think if you just take one day at a time you eventually start to get everything done.
-I am so proud of doing well at school alongside keeping up with my blog and uploading so frequently.
+How to manage your blog alongside studying is something I’m proud to say I’ve achieved recently.
 If you have any tips please let me know!

 (This post contains products sent to me for free by paperscribblesco although as always all of my opinions are my own)